75 Kihapai

 No analysis available

-I searched for short-term rental clues such as STR allowed, vacation rental, NUC, TVU, or minimum-stay rules and found none.
-With no public remarks supporting STR permission, this is best treated as not allowed based on the provided listings.
+I searched for indicators that short-term rentals are allowed, such as STR permitted, vacation rental, NUC, or TVU, and found no evidence.
+With no mention of STR allowance, this is marked false based on the provided remarks.

-I looked for hotel pool, hotel-managed rental program, or brand-specific pool language and found none.
-Because there is also no evidence that short-term rentals are allowed, this feature must remain false.
+I looked for hotel pool, hotel rental program, brand-managed rental, or similar terms and found none.
+Because there is also no evidence that short-term rentals are allowed, this must be false.

 No analysis available